fKallany/fKallany/README.md

 Web developer with experience in JavaScript, React, jQuery, Git.
 I have skills in front-end development.
 I am constantly looking to learn new technologies and improve my programming skills.

-I'm currently working as a Junior at MyHunterss in the FrontEnd part.
+I'm currently working at MyHunterss in the FrontEnd part.